dragonmantank/fillet/README.md

 ## Sample Usage

+### Use with Sculpin

+There is a bundle version of this that integrates with Sculpin directly.
+You can find it at [dragonmantank/fillet-sculpin-bundle](https://github.com/dragonmantank/fillet-sculpin-bundle)

+### Manual installation with Composer for development

 Add Fillet to your site with Composer

 ```
 composer require "dragonmantank/fillet:dev-master"
 ```

-Right now Fillet doesn't integrate with Sculpin directly, but you can use the following sample code to run Fillet.
+You can use the following sample code to run Fillet.

 ```php
 <?php